ssprl/Smartphone-based-Audiometry/README.md

 ## Requirements
 iOS v 10+,
 Apple Earphones for listening,
-A Quite room for testing and 5 minutes of patience!
+A Quite room for testing and, 5 minutes of patience!

 ## License and Citation